syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Data-Binding.md

         Public Shared Function GetList() As BusinessObjectCollection
             Dim list As New BusinessObjectCollection()

-            Dim Fruits As New List(Of String)(New String() { "cherry", "mango", "orange", "grape", "Persimmon", "plum", "fig", "apple", "lime", "gooseberry", "strawberry", "rasberry" })
+            Dim Fruits As New List(Of String)(New String() { "Cherry", "Mango", "Orange", "Grape", "Plum", "Fig", "Apple", "Gooseberry", "Strawberry" })
-            Dim Colors As New List(Of String)(New String() { "red", "green", "blue", "yellow", "orange", "pink", "crimson", "almond", "white", "black", "aqua", "beige" })
+            Dim Colors As New List(Of String)(New String() { "Red", "Green", "Yellow", "Orange", "Almond", "White", "Beige" })

+            Dim count As Integer = 2000

-            Dim r As New Random(123123)
+            Dim r As New Random(123345345)
-            For i As Integer = 0 To 19
+            For i As Integer = 0 To count - 1
                 Dim bo As New BusinessObject() With {.Fruit = Fruits(r.Next(Fruits.Count)), .Color = Colors(r.Next(Colors.Count)), .Weight = CInt(Fix(r.NextDouble() * 1000)) / 10R, .Count = r.Next(4) + 1}
                 list.Add(bo)
             Next i